 Now, imagine someone taking that data and using it to influence your decisions, your behavior, or even your beliefs.
 What if they used it without your knowledge, without your permission?
-A bit unsettling, isn’t it? 😨 Now, consider this – what if they used this data to benefit you, to create better apps, and games, and enhance your digital experiences while ensuring your privacy and autonomy?
+A bit unsettling, isn’t it? 😨Now, consider this: what if they used this data to benefit you, creating better apps, games, and enhancing your digital experiences while ensuring your privacy and autonomy?
 A significantly more comforting thought 🤗.

 This more positive scenario is what we strive for when we talk about applying data ethics, especially when designing a new app or digital service.
 This isn’t a topic confined to the lecture halls of computer science departments or the boardrooms of tech giants.
 No, the issue of data ethics impacts all of us, especially us who live, learn, and play in an increasingly digital world 🌐.

 Whether we realize it or not, each of us grapples with the implications of data ethics in our daily lives.
 When we question a personalized ad that seems a little too accurate, or express concern about who might be ‘listening’ through our smart devices, or wonder how a recommended playlist knows our music taste so well – we’re already engaging with data ethics 🤔.

 Why is Data Ethics Important When Planning and Designing a Data Project?

 Imagine this: You’re playing a game of basketball, but the other team never gives the ball up after a made shot, and they always foul.
 That would be unfair, right?
 Now, let’s think about this in terms of a data project.
 If you didn’t consider others’ privacy or were unfair in collecting your data, it would be just like that unfair game of basketball.
 This is where data ethics comes in!

 Respect for individuals: Just like in real life, people in data projects should be treated fairly and with respect.
 This means keeping people’s information private and confidential.
 Remember when your friend told you a secret, and you kept it?
 That’s similar to how we should treat people’s data!